 You’ll take action based on the results.
 This often is in the form of a request to the supplier to remedy any major concerns.
 In this step, you’ll need to pick your battles.
 Think about what level of risk the supplier poses that you can live with, along with what must absolutely be addressed.

 In some cases, you may wish to ask for an on-site audit so you can understand more about how a vendor operates.
 This allows you to do a more in-depth evaluation, but isn’t always practical depending on your proximity to the vendor.
 Due to regulatory compliance issues, some vendors may be required to have an on-site audit, but you still may wish to consider extending that option to any other critical suppliers that are outside of that regulatory umbrella.

 In rare cases, you may find that you need to completely remove the supplier from your list.
-When this happens, it’s important to get the procurement team working on securing a new supplier to replace them as soon as possible so as to minimise the impact of the switch on the business.
-Cutting ties with a supplier is less than ideal for either party, but may sometimes be required to protect your organisation.
+When this happens, it’s important to get the procurement team working on securing a new supplier to replace them as soon as possible so as to minimize the impact of the switch on the business.
+Cutting ties with a supplier is less than ideal for either party, but may sometimes be required to protect your organization.
 This is especially true in high-risk situations where little to nothing can be done in terms of risk mitigation.